rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

 Tentative upcoming week
 -----------------------

+* Thursday: Workload
+* Friday: Post-prereg?
+* Saturday: Visiting UofC + Working at UofC
+* Sunday: Pioneer Classic
-* Sunday: Memo about tutorial/open curriculum.
+* Monday: Memo about tutorial/open curriculum.
-* Monday: Visiting UofC
-* Tuesday: Michelle
-* Wednesday: Post-prereg.
-* THursday: How do you teach CS?
+* Tuesday: How do you teach CS?

 End of month
 ------------

+* Had hoped to be more on top of things, but missed the first three days of the month.

 Short
 -----